citusdata/pg_shard-old/README.md

-# topsie
+# pg_shard

-`topsie` is a sharding extension for PostgreSQL that supports executing DML statements in real-time.
+`pg_shard` is a sharding extension for PostgreSQL that supports executing DML statements in real-time.
 It enables clients to be completely agnostic to the fact that partitioning is occuring by encapsulating the logic to route data to the proper nodes.

 ## Features

-`topsie` is intentionally limited in scope during its first release, but is fully functional within that scope.
+`pg_shard` is intentionally limited in scope during its first release, but is fully functional within that scope.
 By installing this extension, you will be able to:

   * Horizontally scale write throughput
   * Distribute incoming data using the hashed value of one column